kcrwi/kent-ab-containerization/README.md

     - SSL Certificate?
     - Ingress control like nginx?
 - Implement a CI pipeline to allow for better testing, building, deployment.
+- Update the repo permissions.
+It's currently public, which is likely not ideal for the usecase.
+    - Transfer over ownership to 'Kent AB', and make it invite-only.